vmwarecodeconnect/CodeConnect2020/Kit/README.md

 ### **Time: 9:00-9:30AM PDT**
 <div class="session-wrapper">

 In the everchanging automation world, VMware has standardized the automation of Kubernetes by allowing you to automate like you always have.
-We're approaching Kubernetes from a vSphere automation perspective and embracing the merging of the two.
-At this keynote session, Kit Colbert will introduce our two-day live VMware {code} Connect conference and chat about the future of vSphere automation.
+We're approaching Kubernetes from a vSphere automation perspective, viewing Kubernetes as the consumption layer for vSphere and embracing the merging of two.
+He'll discuss some new announcements around SmartNIC and remind the audience of the importance of vSphere and its adjacent opportunities.
+At this keynote session, we're pleased to have Kit Colbert  introduce our two-day live VMware {code} Connect conference.
 Tune in for an exciting start to our conference!

 <br><br>
 <a title="Add to Calendar" class="addeventatc" data-id="Nf5098547" href="https://www.addevent.com/event/Nf5098547" target="_blank" rel="nofollow">Add to Calendar</a>